netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 20-add_id.conf

-Adds a unique id based on the 5-tuple of the flow (src and dst ips and ports, and protocol) plus the sensor name.
-This ends up being called meta.id.
+Adds a unique id (evenutally called meta.id) which is a hash of the 5-tuple of the flow (src and dst ips and ports, and protocol) plus the sensor name.
+This id is used for aggregating (stitching) in the next step.

+Also adds a unique id (es_doc_id) based on meta.id plus the start time of the flow.
+If this id is used as the document id in elasticsearch, flows that are mistakenly input more than once will update existing documents rather than be added as duplicates.

 ### 40-aggregation.conf